christianwibi/Movie-RESTFull/README.md

 # Notes
 Note for POST, PATCH, and DELETE methods require X-CSRF-TOKEN.
-So if you hit it from external, need to add X-CSRF-TOKEN the in the header add key X-CSRF-TOKEN add value {TOKEN}
+So if you hit it from external, need to add X-CSRF-TOKEN the in the header. add key X-CSRF-TOKEN, add value {TOKEN},
 You can get TOKEN from API:
 GET http://127.0.0.1:8000/token